-The e-Commerce Directive 2000/31/EC was adopted back in 2000, and it established guidelines for online service providers, including online marketplaces and internet service providers.
-It is one of the fundamental legislative frameworks for digital services in the EU , as it covers most of the digital service platforms and online intermediaries in the European digital market.
-The following articles in the e-Commerce Directive are particularly relevant concerning online marketplaces and set out the limited liability exemptions, also known as the safe harbours : Article 12 "Mere conduit" states that Member States must ensure that the service provider is not liable for the information transmitted.
+The e-Commerce Directive 2000/31/EC was adopted back in 200041, and it established guidelines for online service providers, including online marketplaces and internet service providers.42 It is one of the fundamental legislative frameworks for digital services in the EU 43, as it covers most of the digital service platforms and online intermediaries in the European digital market.44 The following articles in the e-Commerce Directive are particularly relevant concerning online marketplaces and set out the limited liability exemptions, also known as the safe harbours45: Article 12 "Mere conduit" states that Member States must ensure that the service provider is not liable for the information transmitted, including automatic, intermediate, and transient storage of the information transmitted.
 Article 13, concerning "caching", means that the article provides a liability shield for online service providers who temporarily store content to increase service efficiency.
-According to this article, online service providers are not liable for the information transmitted, online service providers are not liable for the increase service efficiency.
-According to this article, online service providers are not liable for the content once they become aware of it.
+According to this article, online service providers are not liable for their users' illegal acts as long as they are unaware of the illegal content and take prompt action to remove the content once they become aware of it.
 Article 14, concerning "Hosting" which means that the article protects online service providers that act as mere

-&lt;sup>38 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular e-commerce in the Internal Market.
+38 Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular e-commerce in the Internal Market.
 Article 2(a)

-&lt;sup>39 Directive 2004/48/EC of the European Parliament and of the Council of 29 April 2004 on the enforcement of intellectual property rights, Article 11
+39 Directive 2004/48/EC of the European Parliament and of the Council of 29 April 2004 on the enforcement of intellectual property rights, Article 11

-&lt;sup>40Burdon, T. (2021), The role of online marketplaces in enhancing consumer protection, OECD Going Digital Toolkit Notes, No. 7, OECD Publishing, Paris. p.8
+40Burdon, T. (2021), The role of online marketplaces in enhancing consumer protection, OECD Going Digital Toolkit Notes, No. 7, OECD Publishing, Paris. p.8

-&lt;sup>41 Directive 2000/31/EC, supra nota 38
+41 Directive 2000/31/EC, supra nota 38